meraxes-devs/meraxes/BUILD.md

 USE_MINI_HALOS
 : Use mini-halos.
 Default is ON.

+USE_SCALING_REL
+: Use scaling-relations for Star formation in minihalos.
+Default is OFF.

 You can set these on the command line when running cmake, e.g.:

 ```sh